mysociety/writetothem/README.md

 # WriteToThem

-[WriteToThem](https://www.writetothem.com/) lets you contact elected representitives in the United Kingdom.
+[WriteToThem](https://www.writetothem.com/) lets you contact elected representatives in the United Kingdom.

 If you want to build your own site for writing to people, we recommend you take a look at [WriteIt](https://github.com/ciudadanointeligente/write-it) instead.